pavelone/presentation-app/src/markdown/install.md

 ### Linux

-If you're runnig some flavour of Linux, make sure you have Docker installed:
+If you're runnig some flavor of Linux, make sure you have Docker installed:

 ```bash
 $ docker --version # or docker.io --version
 ```

-If `docker` binary is not present, install it using your distributive's package manager, e.g. `sudo apt-get install docker.io`.
+If `docker` binary is not present, install it using your distributive package manager, e.g. `sudo apt-get install docker.io`.

 ### Installing Vagrant